chhoumann/thesis-chemcam/typst/main.typ

 This aligns with our objectives of efficient dimensionality reduction and robust predictive modeling.

 // Multi-task learning
-In their work #cite(<caruana_no_1997>, form: "prose"), presents a method called _Multitask learning_, which is a method of learning machine models on several related datasets.
+In their work, #cite(<caruana_no_1997>, form: "prose"), presents a method called _Multitask learning_, which is a method of learning machine models on several related datasets.
 The motivation for this approach stems from the assumption that utilizing multiple, albeit related, datasets can enhance a model's ability to discern patterns and shapes within the data.
 #cite(<caruana_no_1997>, form: "prose") suggests that leveraging shared representations for model training can enable the model to identify underlying attributes in other datasets, even when this new data is small.
 This is relevant for our work as one of the major challenges in analyzing LIBS calibration data for Mars is the scarcity of available data.